nms-scribe/cosmopoeia/idea.md

 #### 0.5) Calculate Terrain

-To be done as part of the water command.
+TODO: To be done as part of the water command.
 This is a new command.

 * create a list of "terrains".
 * add all tiles that aren't ocean to a table